Window Shopping: Curated Closet

 Review: I went through a long phase of wearing Oxfords.
 My most used brand was Wanted, which is sold directly on Amazon as well as HSN and Modcloth.
 The problem is I would wear them every day and the rubber soles would get holes on the bottom.
 From my Amazon purchases, I would buy a new one every year.
 They're good quality leather, but not "sustainable" in the sense I would buy a new one annually.

 Review: So unlike my Amazon oxfords (which have fallen apart) and my Amazon embroidered blouses (which I gave away because they aren't my style), I still have all of these zipper blouses.
 But I'm not sure if I'll keep them.
 The Calvin Klein tops are still in great condition, 3+ years after use.
 However, the non-print tunics are often see-through or in some way sheer.
-The tops that are a mix of polyester and Spandex are soft and hug the body, but sometimes I feel like they hug the body too much.
-The chiffon forms are too scratchy but don't have the body-hugging problem.
-My issue is I'm not sure if I like this style.
+I'm not sure if I like this style.
 Sometimes I think they make me look older or younger.
 Animal print can read "Tony Soprano's wife" and plaid can read "middle schooler who went to Hot Topic."

 Calvin Klein, $49 / JCZHWQU, $26 / ANGVNS, $22 / GAHARU, $28 / BEPEI, $30

 Future Shopping: Buy shift dresses or stretch peter pan collars.

 Motorcycle Biker Leggings in Large, $33 / Stretch Denim in 20, $46

 Feather Mini-Skirt, $42 / Lace Sleeves, $23 / Print Blouse, $27 / Amazon, $110